 - Working Together to Safeguard Children 2018 (2019) - What to do if you are worried a child is being abused.
-2015 - keeping-children-safe-in-education 2019 - Statutory Framework for the Early Years Foundation Stage" (April 2017) - Guidance for safer working practice for staff working in education settings.
-October 2015 - Greater Manchester Safeguarding Policies and Procedures - Preventing and tackling bullying advice - Sexual-violence-and-sexual-harassment-between-children-in-schools-and-colleges - School online safety policy - Staff Code of Conduct - Staff use of mobile phones and Social Media Policy
+2015 - keeping-children-safe-in-education 2020 - Statutory Framework for the Early Years Foundation Stage" (April 2017) - Guidance for safer working practice for staff working in education settings.
+October 2015 - Greater Manchester Safequarding Policies and Procedures - Preventing_and_tackling_bullying_advice - Sexual-violence-and-sexual-harassment-between-children-in-schools-and-colleges - School online safety policy - Staff Code of Conduct - Staff use of mobile phones and Social Media Policy